 This tour runs a few days a week at 9am and 1:30pm.

-This all day tour includes a similar SF city tour as outlined above.
-After you are done exploring SF, you will head north over the Golden Gate Bridge to check out both Sausalito and Muir Woods.
+This all-day tour includes similar stops as outlined above, but after you are done exploring the city, you will head north over the Golden Gate Bridge to check out both the quaint town of Sausalito and the awe-inspiring redwoods of Muir Woods.

 In addition to the Twin Peaks San Francisco tours, you can also get here on public transit.
 It does take a little more hiking to get to the top, but it's a fun way to visit.
 You can also visit by using Lyft or Uber.

-This bus has a short route and it will take you to the start of the trailhead on Crestline Drive.
-There are two stops that get you within a couple of blocks of the trail head.
+This bus has a short route that will take you within a couple of blocks of the eastern trailhead.
 The stop I usually use is the one at Parkridge and Crestline.
 From here, head over to Crestline Drive and find the stairs leading up to the trail.

 When you get on the bus, you can also ask the bus driver to tell you which one is your stop.
 They are often friendly and are happy to help.

-To get to this bus, take public transit to the Castro Street Station and then transfer to the 37.
+To catch this bus, take public transit to the Castro Street Station and then transfer to the 37.

-A second option is to stay on the KT, L or M trains to the Forest Hill Station.
-You can then transfer to either the 36 or the 44.
+A second option is to stay on the K, L, or M train to the Forest Hill Station, where you can then transfer to either the 36 or the 44.
 Take them just under a mile to the Woodside Avenue and Portola Drive stop.

-From here, you would walk to Portola Drive and Twin Peaks Boulevard to start your hike to the top.
-This is a longer route and from this stop it's almost two miles one way.
+From here, you would walk to Portola Drive and Twin Peaks Boulevard to start your hike to the top from the southern end.
+This is a longer route—almost 2 miles one way.

-If you don't want to climb to the top, but also don't want to rent a car, consider using Lyft or Uber to get here.
-Take the Muni to the Castro Street Station or the Forest Hill Station and then contact them from here.
-This will cut down on the cost to get to the top.
-It's then an easy walk down with gorgeous views or you can call a Lyft or Uber to pick you up when you are ready to leave.
+If you don't want to climb to the top, but also don't want to rent a car, consider using Lyft or Uber.
+To cut down on the cost, first take the Muni to the Castro Street or Forest Hill Station, and then contact them from here.
+It's then an easy walk down with gorgeous views, or you can call a Lyft or Uber to pick you up when you are ready to leave.